sirusdas/gtasks-terminal/README.md

 ## 📦 Installation

+### Prerequisites
+- Python 3.7 or higher
+- A Google account with Google Tasks enabled

+### Quick Installation (Recommended)

-### Option 1: Install from PyPI (Recommended)
+Install directly from PyPI:

-The easiest way to install Google Tasks CLI is from PyPI:

 ```bash
 pip install gtasks-cli
 ```

-This will install the latest stable version and make the `gtasks` command available in your terminal.
-Visit our [PyPI project page](https://pypi.org/project/gtasks-cli/) for more information.
+This is the easiest and recommended way to install Google Tasks CLI.
+The latest version is 0.1.1.

-### Option 2: Manual Installation for Development
+### Manual Setup (Development)

-#### Prerequisites
-- Python 3.7 or higher
-- A Google account with Google Tasks enabled

-#### Quick Setup

 1. Clone the repository:
 ```bash